kclyu/rpi-webrtc-streamer/BUILD_ubuntu.md

 - arm-linux-gnueabihf-ranlib

-#### Raspberry PI sysroot
-Once the cross-compiler installation is complete, you must create a sysroot for cross compile environment.  please refer to this [rpi_rootfs](https://github.com/kclyu/rpi_rootfs.git) repo.

 ## Notes before download source code
 First, it seems better to describe the location of the directory that developer use before you download the source code.
 There may be a location is fixed in current code and script itself, if possible, it is recommended to start at the same directory location during compilation.
 (After confirming that there is no fixed location issue, this section will be removed.)